 “Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”—1 Thessalonians 5:18–18

-Here are ten worship songs to add to your worship software that will encourage thankfulness in your church.
+Here are ten worship songs about gratitude to add to your worship services through your church presentation software that will encourage thankfulness in your church.

 1. Praise to the Lord the Almighty by Joachim Neander